 Simple and Natural Strategies to Support You in Your Transition Through Menopause

 If you are approaching 40, you might be experiencing symptoms of perimenopause.
 Now is the perfect time to start implementing healthy habits to decrease menopausal symptoms.
-Over the following weeks, I will provide you with some dietary, herbal, and lifestyle recommendations you can implement now to reduce symptoms and make the transition easier.
+There are different dietary, herbal, and lifestyle changes you can implement now to reduce symptoms and make the transition easier.
 We are all different, and what works for one person might not work for another.
 Being curious, open-minded, and patient becomes important when making changes that can help us in the short and long term.

 So today, let’s talk about Gluten, why we should be cautious, and how it affects our hormones.